Holy See–Poland relations

 Holy See–Poland relations are foreign relations between the Holy See and the Republic of Poland.
-As of 2015, approximately 92.9 percent of Poles belong to the Catholic Church.
+According to the 2021 census, approximately 71.3% of Poles belong to the Catholic Church.

 History

 Relations between the Holy See and Poland have existed at the level of Nunciature since 1555, when the first resident diplomatic representative of the Holy See with the rank of Nuncio arrived in Warsaw.
 The signing of a concordat at the beginning of that century was an earlier testimony to the existence of even earlier non-residential diplomatic relations between them.
 With the Third Partition of Poland in 1795, the Polish state ceased to exist, but regained its independence in 1918 after World War I. In 1919, the Holy See and Poland established diplomatic relations.

+During World War II, the Holy See repeatedly declined to denounce German atrocities in Poland.

 After World War II, the Holy See refused to recognize the Polish Provisional Government of National Unity that was formed in 1945.
 The Holy See maintained diplomatic relations with the Polish government-in-exile in London until 1958.
 In 1971, discussions on the normalization of relations between Poland and the Holy See began.
-In October 1978, Polish born Archbishop of Kraków Karol Józef Wojtyła was elected Pope and became known as Pope John Paul II.
+In October 1978, Polish-born Archbishop of Kraków Karol Józef Wojtyła was elected Pope and became known as Pope John Paul II, becoming the first Pope from Poland and the first Pope of Slavic origin.
 In June 1979, Pope John Paul II made his first official visit to Poland.
 Pope John Paul II has been credited with being instrumental in bringing down Communism in Central and Eastern Europe, including Poland.
 In 1989, diplomatic relations were fully re-established between the two countries.